How Many Bison Are Left In The World

 Where Can the Remaining Bison Be Found?

-These remaining bison include the Yellowstone bison herd, which is the largest remaining herd of genetically pure bison in the United States, and the Wind Cave bison herd, which is the second largest herd in the country.
+These remaining bison include the Yellowstone bison herd, the largest genetically pure herd in the U.S., and the Wind Cave bison herd, the second largest in the country.

-There are also several smaller herds of bison that can be found in various locations across the United States and Canada.
+Several smaller herds of bison reside in different parts of the United States and Canada.

-In addition to wild herds, there are also many bison that can be found on ranches and farms, where they are raised for their meat, leather, and other products.
-These bison are typically managed and maintained by private individuals or organizations.
+Besides wild herds, many bison live on ranches and farms.
+They’re raised for meat, leather, and other products, managed by private individuals or organizations.

 Are Bison Endangered?